AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 Make sure that you defend your conclusions with facts and results.

 ## Future Work
-With the IV dripping system, we would like to install in at the exit of the constant head tank for PACl Continue developing IV dripping system
+Since we have now completed calculations with flow rate and head loss, we are able to carry out test on he gravity powered apparatus.
+For the next steps, we would like to  With the IV dripping system, we would like to install in at the exit of the constant head tank for PACl
+Continue developing IV dripping system
 Take into consideration effects of pH and temperature on fluoride removal Verify calculation with experiments